 Like with any civil lawsuit, a person filing a dangerous medication lawsuit could pursue compensation for any damages they suffered from another party’s negligence, including medical bills, lost work wages, pain and suffering, and more.
 However, since the defendants in most of these cases are massive pharmaceutical companies with professional legal teams, it can be incredibly difficult for an individual to win in a traditional civil case.

 One common alternative in these sorts of scenarios is for multiple plaintiffs to combine their cases into a single class-action lawsuit, allowing them to share evidence and work together to pursue appropriate compensation.
-A seasoned lawyer in Glastonbury could discuss whether starting or joining such a dangerous drugs lawsuit may be possible in a particular situation.
+An experienced lawyer in Glastonbury could discuss whether starting or joining such a dangerous drugs lawsuit may be possible in a particular situation.